pkgw/htmltalk/README.md

 ### Exporting the presentation in PDF

 This is a bit of a hassle but is possible.
 Huzzah!
+See also the instructions provided with ``reveal.js``.

 1. Open the presentation in Google Chrome, launching Chrome with the flag ``--allow-file-access-from-files``.